wangwenx190/framelesshelper/README.md

 ## Supported platforms

 - Windows: Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11
-- Linux: any modern Linux distro should work, but only tested on Ubuntu 20.04 and Ubuntu 22.04
+- Linux: any modern Linux distros should work, but only tested on Ubuntu 20.04 and Ubuntu 22.04
 - macOS: only tested on macOS 12 due to lack of Apple devices

 There are some additional restrictions for each platform, please refer to the _Platform notes_ section below.